kubos/kubos/docs/kubos-linux-on-mbm2.rst

 Boot into U-Boot
 ^^^^^^^^^^^^^^^^

+.. note:: These instructions should work whether you're currently running KubOS Linux
+    or some other Linux distribution.

-KubOS Linux normally runs on the eMMC.
-Since we now want to overwrite the eMMC, we'll need to change some settings to boot from the SD card instead.
+We now want to overwrite the eMMC, so we'll need to use U-Boot in order to boot KubOS Linux from the SD card.

 You'll need to establish a serial connection with the board in order to connect to the console.

-You can do this via a Kubos Vagrant image with the ``minicom kubos`` command after booting the board.

-The default login account is kubos/Kubos123.

-Issue the ``reboot`` command in order to restart the system.

-Hold down any key while the board is restarting.
+Hold down any key while the board is booting.
 This will exit out of the auto-boot and bring up the CLI.

 ::